October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 For the entire month of October, Haunted Happenings takes over Salem to celebrate Halloween and fall in the area.

-Haunted Happenings features a calendar full of events, special programs, and live shows that complement the attractions, museums, and tours that Salem offers year round.
+Haunted Happenings features a calendar full of events, special programs, and live shows.
+These distinctive seasonal events complement the attractions, museums, and tours that Salem offers year round.

-If you’re looking for things to do in Salem on Halloween and October 2018 and nearby Boston, check out our list of the best local activities and attractions.
+If you’re looking for things to do in Salem on Halloween and October 2019 and nearby Boston, check out our list of the best local activities and attractions, including:

 When to Visit Salem, MA